jkaninda/notifier/README.md

 # Notifier
-Email, Telegram, and Mattermost notifier
+Email, Telegram, and Mattermost Notifier

 This tool was developed for personal needs.
 I use the binary in my Docker Toolkit image to run on Gitlab jobs or Jenkins CI/CD.